If you’re starting a new business or a start-up firm, you’re probably juggling a ton of different tasks and wearing quite a few hats.

 - Office supply stores

-If you have an Ultimate Rewards card, 5% cash-back and 2% cash-back is equivalent to 5x and 2x points, respectively.
+If you have an Ultimate Rewards card, 5% and 2% cash-back is equivalent to 5x and 2x points, respectively.

 For rates and fees of the American Express® Business Gold Card, click here.